AyushAsawa0003/New-York-Times/README.md

 Hello!
 This is my first git hub project.
-Its is based on API provided by New York Times developer group.
+It is based on API provided by New York Times developer group.